 Longmont's Planning and Development Services department maintains files with Elevation Certificates for buildings throughout the city.
 Contact the Floodplain Administrator to see if a certificate is on file for your property.

 If no Elevation Certificate exists for your building, you'll need to work with a Professional Land Surveyor to have one prepared.
 We've compiled this list of active, licensed surveyors sorted alphabetically by town name that may be able to assist you.
 Additional information may be found through the Colorado Department of Regulatory Agencies' License Verification webpage.

 Floodplain maps are updated as changes occur to properties.
 These changes can include more accurate topography, flow rates (hydrology), public works projects (such as Resilient St. Vrain), and other items.
 Updated floodplain information shown in the maps below will be used by the City of Longmont to help with new development decisions but the information cannot be used for flood insurance requirements until the maps have been approved by FEMA.

 St. Vrain Creek

 The floodplain maps for the St. Vrain Creek through Longmont are in the process of changing, based on updated hydrology information adopted after the 2013 flooding.

-The draft 100-year floodplain information for St. Vrain Creek is shown in GREEN on the Floodplain Inquiry Map.
+The draft 100-year floodplain information for St. Vrain Creek is shown in ORANGE on the Floodplain Inquiry Map.
 To view this map layer, go to the "List of Layers" icon underneath the "Search by Address" box and check the layer titled "Draft 100 Yr Floodplain for St. Vrain Creek."
 Use the + and - buttons to zoom in and out.